knative-extensions/eventing-rabbitmq/docs/source/README.md

     2. Note: RabbitMQ declares the default exchange types like 'amq.fanout' as durable, so queues that bind to these pre-declared exchanges must also be durable.

-    3. Optional amqp.Table of arguments that are specific to the server's implementation of the exchange can be sent for exchange types that require extra parameters.
     ```

   - Configure queue config properties based on this documentation.